Give us a missed call on

 • Detailed order status tracking: Order placed > Order processed > Ready to be shipped > Shipped from warehouse > Arrived in distribution centre > Delivery partner assigned > Out for delivery > Order delivered

-How to use the Order number or the Tracking Number?
+How to Use Order number or Tracking Number

 As a customer, use Order ID for checking purchase details and as a reference for support, and use Tracking ID to find the location and status of your delivery.